smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

   - Placement Controllers: Generic Placement Controller.
   - Action Controllers.

+##### Lifecycle Operations
+The distributed application scheduler supports operations on a deployment intent group resource to instantiate the associated composite application with any placement and action intents performed by the registered placement and action controllers.
+The basic flow of lifecycle operations on a deployment intent group after all the supporting resources have been created via the APIs are:
+- approve: marks the deployment intent group has being approved and ready for instantiation
+- instantiate: the Distributed Application Scheduler will prepare the application resourcs for deployment and apply placement and action intents before invoking the Resource Synchronizer to deploy them to the intended remote clusters.
+- status: (may be invoked at any step) will provide information on the status of the deployment intent group
+- terminate: terminates the application resources of an instantiated application from all of the clusters to which it was deployed.
+In some cases, if a remote cluster is intermittently unreachable, the instantiate operation may still be retrying the instantiate operation for that cluster.
+The terminate operation will cause the instantiate operation to complete (i.e. fail), before the termination operation is performed.
+- stop: In some cases, if the remote cluster is intermittently unreachable, the Resource Synchronizer will continue retrying an instantiate or terminate operation.
+The stop operation can be used to force the retry operation to stop and the instantate or terminate  operation will be completed (with a failed status).
+In the case of terminate, this allows the deployment intent group resource to be deleted via the API since deletion is prevented until a deployment intent group resource has reached a completed terminate operation status.
 #### Network Configuration Management
 The network configuration management (NCM) microservice provides functionalities:
 - Provider Network Management to create provider networks